AuroraEmiya/CameraWithFlare/README.md

 # CameraWithFlare

-this repository is to simulate the flare effect of real world camera based on Moer.
+This project is to simulate the flare effect of real world camera based on [Moer](https://github.com/NJUCG/Moer)